Wilson Ruffin Abbott

-Wilson Ruffin Abbott (1801 – 1876) was an American-born Black Canadian and successful businessman and landowner in Toronto, Ontario.
+Wilson Ruffin Abbott (c.
+1801 – 1876) was an American-born Black Canadian and successful businessman and landowner in Toronto, Ontario.
 He was the father of Anderson Ruffin Abbott, Canada's first Black physician.

 Biography

 Born to a Scotch-Irish father and a free West African mother in Richmond, Virginia, Wilson Ruffin Abbott left home when he was aged 15 to work as a steward on a Mississippi River steamer.